realtba/CS229/README.md

 Content:

-ProblemSet1:
+# CS229 Problem Set 1
+===
+### Supervised Learning

-LogisticRegressionWithNewton.py: an implementation of logistic regression using Newton's method to fit the parameters.
+1. LogisticRegressionWithNewton.py: an implementation of logistic regression using Newton's method to fit the parameters.

-Regression.py:  an implementation of linear and weighted linear regression using the normal equations to calculate the parameters.
+2. Regression.py:  an implementation of linear and weighted linear regression using the normal equations to calculate the parameters.

 ProblemSet2: